Data Analytics and Statistics Hub

 • Continue to collaborate closely with local, state and federal prosecutors, probation and parole officers, as well as other state and federal law enforcement agencies to keep criminals off the street.

-Source: Howard County Police Uniform Crime Report
+Source: Howard County Police Department

 Detailed Analysis